<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Financial benefits of working

 Maybe you took an offer from your company and left earlier than you wanted with less retirement savings than you needed.
-Instead of drawing down savings, you may decide to work a little longer to pay for extras you’ve always denied yourself in the past.
+Instead of drawing down savings, you may decide to work a little longer to pay for extras you’ve always denied yourself in your state.

 Meet financial requirements of day-to-day living.
 Expenses can increase during your retirement from your company and working can be a logical and effective solution.
-You might choose to continue working in order to keep your insurance or other benefits — many employers offer free to low cost health insurance for part-time workers.
+You might choose to continue working in order to keep your insurance or other benefits — many employers offer free to low cost health insurance for part-time workers in the retirement age age range.

 Emotional benefits of working

-You might find yourself with very tempting job opportunities at a time when you thought you’d be withdrawing from the workforce.
+You might find yourself with very tempting job opportunities at a time when you thought you’d be withdrawing from the workforce in your city.

-Staying active and involved.
+Staying active and involved in your state.
 Retaining employment after your previous job, even if it’s just part-time, can be a great way to use the skills you’ve worked so hard to build over the years and keep up with friends and colleagues.

-Enjoying yourself at work.
+Enjoying yourself at work in retirement age years.
 Just because the government has set a retirement age with its Social Security program doesn’t mean you have to schedule your own life that way.
 Many people genuinely enjoy their employment and continue working because their jobs enrich their lives.

 Employees interested in planning their retirement may be interested in live webinars hosted by experienced financial advisors.
 Click here to register for our upcoming webinars.